fusionfabric/open-api-standard/Security.md

 |:-------:|:------------ |
 | SEC-002 | For Finastra APIs the following security definitions are mandatory |

-- OAS2 security definition used for Finastra B2C and B2E APIs
+- OAS2 security definition used for B2C and B2E APIs

 ```yaml
 security: